 The Sew Along is hosted right here on the website and in your email inbox (that's why you have to sign up).
 You won't need to get up early, catching me in my time zone.
 No live zoom links!
 You get to sew whenever you're ready and not at 04:30 am your local time...

-You'll get daily emails from me with prompts for the day, video tutorials and of course all relevant links you'll need.
-Making sure you don't miss anyhting.
+After signing up you'll get your welcome email and shortly after the first email for day one of the Sew Along.
+Every day after that I will be in your inbox with daily daily prompts for the day, video tutorials and of course all relevant links you'll need.
+Making sure you don't miss anything.

 Those emails will keep you a) motivated and even more important b) accountable.
 No excuses not to have a cute little zipper pouch by the end of it!

 But of course...
-If you can't make it that week.
+If you can't make it.
 No worries.
 You can still sign up to receive all the free emails, tips and tricks.
 Save them for later and make yours whenever you're ready!

 2 Grab your copy of the pattern